RakhithJK/dbeaver-dbeaver-wiki/Localization.md

 ## Localization (i18n + l10n)

-DBeaver uses a standard properties-based i18n model.
+DBeaver uses the standard properties-based i18n model.
 All translatable resources reside in *.properties file.
 Each plugin (bundle) has its own set of resources.
 Almost all plugins have at least a `bundles.properties` resource.
 Bigger plugins have additional resources in the src folder.
 See the full list of property files below.